-Should a student be found to have used alcohol or drugs on school property, the sanction will result in one or more of the following:
+Should a student be found in violation of this policy, the sanction will result in one or more of the following:

 - 1. Written reprimand

 - 2. Probation

 - 3. Suspension

 - 4. Dismissal

 - 5. Recommendation for inpatient or outpatient therapy appropriate to the issue involved.
 If this course of action is recommended, then the vice president will establish guidelines for reentering a MiSPP program at the time that reentry is requested.
-A letter from the attending physician or psychologist verifying resolution of the problem must accompany the student request for
+A letter from the attending physician or psychologist verifying resolution of the problem must accompany the student request for reentry.
+Participation in drug or alcohol rehabilitation programs may also be required.

-- reentry.
-Participation in drug or alcohol rehabilitation programs may also be required. - 6.
-Filing of a report of violations to city, state, or federal authorities, where appropriate, for prosecution and legal action.
+6. Filing of a report of violations to city, state, or federal authorities, where appropriate, for prosecution and legal action.
 In such cases, the individual in question may face fines, imprisonment or both following prosecution and determination of guilt.